ibm-cloud-docs/cli/plugins/cbr/context-based-restrictions.md

 :   The description of the zone.

 `--addresses` (string)
 :   The list of addresses in the zone.
-Only addresses of type `ipAddress`, `ipRange`, and `subnet` are allowed in a comma-delimited format.
+Only addresses of type `ipAddress`, `ipRange`, and `subnet` are allowed in a comma delimited format.
 IPv4 and IPv6 are supported.

-`--excluded` (string)
-:   The list of excluded addresses in the zone.
-Only addresses of type `ipAddress`, `ipRange`, and `subnet` are allowed in a comma-delimited format.

 `--service-ref` (string)
 :   The service refs in the zone.
 Input in the form `service_name=VALUE,service_name=VALUE,...`.